Roasted Butternut Squash, Rosemary and Garlic Lasagna

 4 tablespoons whole wheat pastry flour

-Reduce oven temperature to 375 degrees and lightly oil a 9-inch by 13-inch deep baking dish.
+Reduce oven temperature to 375o and lightly oil a 9-inch by 13-inch deep baking dish.
 Spoon about a cup of the squash sauce over the bottom of the pan.
 It will not cover pan completely.
 Lay 3 sheets lasagna on top of the sauce.
-Spread half the remaining sauce over the noodles.
-Sprinkle with half the grated soy mozzarella.
+Spread one-third of the remaining sauce over the noodles.
+Sprinkle with one-third the grated vegan mozzarella.
+Lay 3 sheets of lasagna on top.
+Spread half the remaining sauce over the noodles with half the remaining mozzarella.
 Lay the last 3 sheets lasagna on top, spoon sauce over the noodles and sprinkle with remaining mozzarella.

-Cover tightly with foil, tenting slightly so that it doesn't stick to the top.
+Cover tightly with foil, tenting slightly so that it doesn’t stick to the top of the lasagna.
 Bake for 35 minutes.
 Remove foil and return to oven for another 10 minutes, until the top is golden and bubbling.
 Allow lasagna to stand, undisturbed, for 10 minutes before serving.